nikeshsabhnani21/Diabetes-Risk-Classifier-/README.md

 - Implementation of ML models (Logistic Regression, Random Forest, Gradient Boosting)
 - Handling class imbalance using class weights
 - Evaluation suing classification (precision, recall, F1-score) report and heatmaps
-- Input validation for deadlines and difficulty levels

 ## How does it work?